404diaby/react-todo-list/README.md

 Add Collaborative Features: Allow multiple users to collaborate on a single todo list.
 This could be achieved by implementing real-time updates and user permissions.

-Enhance Error Handling: Improve error handling by adding try-catch blocks and error messages.
+DONE : Enhance Error Handling: Improve error handling by adding try-catch blocks and error messages.
 This will help users understand what went wrong and how to fix it.

 Write Unit Tests and Integration Tests: Write unit tests and integration tests to ensure that your code is working as expected.
 This will help you catch bugs and improve the overall quality of your code.
 These are just a few ideas to get you started.
 Remember to prioritize features based on user needs and feedback.
 Good luck with your project!